noonsen/nordic-vscode/README.md

 # Nordic-Vscode Color Theme

 A warm and frosty color theme inspired by one of my personal favorite color schemes in Neovim!
+Still a WIP

 ### Credits to: